-1. The partition you want to enlarge is NOT a NTFS partition.
+- The partition you want to enlarge is NOT a NTFS partition.
 Microsoft rules that Extend Volume feature in Disk Management only works to a RAW or NTFS partition.

-2. There is no continuous unallocated space behind the primary partition you want to extend, or no continuous free space behind the logical drive you want to expand.
+- There is no continuous unallocated space behind the primary partition you want to extend, or no continuous free space behind the logical drive you want to expand.
 For more information, please see Primary Partition vs. Logical Drive.

 For Dynamic Disks:

-3. There is no unallocated space on dynamic disks.
+- There is no unallocated space on dynamic disks.

-Here are detailed steps to extend different types of dynamic volumes, including simple/spanned volume, system volume, mirrored volume, and striped/RAID 5 volume.
+See also: Here are detailed steps to Extend Different Types of Dynamic Volumes with Screenshots Given, including simple/spanned volume, system volume, mirrored volume, and striped/RAID 5 volume.

 Extend Partition with MiniTool Partition Wizard

-Then, select the partition which needs extending (here, we extend partition G which is a FAT32 partition, and there is no unallocated space contiguous the partition), and then click the function "Extend Partition" from action panel.
+Step 2.
+Select the partition which needs extending (here, we extend partition E which is a NTFS partition, and there is no unallocated space contiguous the partition), and then click the function Extend Partition from action panel.

-At last, apply all changes if they are satisfying.
+Step 4.
+Apply all changes if they are satisfying.

 After application, the selected partition will be extended.
 Now, download the partition tool MiniTool Partition Wizard to solve the problem Extend Volume Gray out.